Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up 197 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to give up the most home runs in baseball (199 total, 1.5 per game).

-- His most recent time out was on Saturday against the Philadelphia Phillies, when the righty went six scoreless innings while giving up five hits.
+- His last time out came on Sunday against the Philadelphia Phillies, when the right-hander threw six scoreless innings while giving up two hits.

-- The 26-year-old has a 4.56 ERA and 7.5 strikeouts per nine innings across 19 games this season, while allowing a batting average of .259 to opposing hitters.
+- The 31-year-old has put up an ERA of 4.95, with 6.8 strikeouts per nine innings, in 25 games this season.
+Opponents are batting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.